Christ in 1 Corinthians

 Christ Connection - Judgment Seated with Christ

 Paul is drawing on an NT reality: believers are already seated with Christ in heavenly places (Eph.
 2:6).
-Christ is the judge of all (John 5:22), and those united to Him participate in His authority.
-Not to judge arrogantly, but to discern rightly according to God’s Word.
+Christ is the judge of all (John 5:22), and those united to Him participate in His authority, called to discern rightly according to God’s Word.
 The Corinthians forget their own dignity - and their own responsibility.

 Open the chapter → - 1 Corinthians 7Curated